Start Your Career

 Neuro, MSK, and spine-focused reads are the cleanest fit for recent grads.
 About 75% of our volume is MRI, about 20% X-ray, about 5% CT.
 Roughly 98% is non-contrast.
 Outpatient only.
 If your fellowship was neuro or MSK, the volume fit is excellent from day one.

 No. Most of our radiologists had no prior teleradiology experience when they joined.
-We ship a complete diagnostic-grade reading station, train you on our AI-assisted dictation workflow, and your Rad Advisor walks you through the first weeks of reads.
+We ship a complete diagnostic-grade reading station, train you on our AI-assisted dictation workflow, and your Rad Mentor walks you through the first weeks of reads.

 We handle everything.
 You keep the state licenses you already have, we pay for renewals, and we facilitate an IMLCC (Interstate Medical Licensure Compact Commission) application so adding new states is fast.
 If you are still in your final year, we can start the paperwork early so you are ready to read within days of your board exam.